Rhull11/PodiumUIAutomation/README.md

 # Podium Website UI Automation Test Suite and Framework
-An automated UI test suite and framework for the website https://www.podium.com/
+An automated UI test suite and framework for the website https://www.podium.com/ that utilizes TestNG and the PageObject pattern.

 # Configuration Notes
 This suite uses TestNG to run tests.